sagarsuman1299/sagarsuman1299/README.md

 ### Hi there 👋 My name is Sagar

 I am a student of IIT Kharagpur.I am a explorer who love technology.
-Since past 3 years i have been working on different technologies such as : Flutter,Unity3D,ReactJS and ExpressJS.
+Since past 3 years, i have been working with some popular technologies such as : Flutter,Unity3D,ReactJS,Figma and ExpressJS.
 Here are some ideas to get you started:

-- 🔭 I’m currently working as freelancer on Flutter based applications.
+- 🔭 I’m currently working as a freelancer for designing ui/ux as well as the application on Flutter.
 <!-- - 🌱 I’m currently learning ... -->
 <!-- - 👯 I’m looking to collaborate on  -->
 - 🤔 I’m looking for some foreign projects/opportunities.